fsmaiorano/Entity-FrameworkCore-Boilerplate/README.md

 $ dotnet run
 ```

-You can find some tips in the [Wiki](https://github.com/fsmaiorano/entity-frameworkcore-boilerplate/wiki).
+:fire: You can find some tips in the [Wiki](https://github.com/fsmaiorano/entity-frameworkcore-boilerplate/wiki).